-Baked macaroni and cheese – all made in one pot!
+Baked One Pot Mac and Cheese – yep, all made in the one pot (no separate pot for pasta cooking)!
 If you hate washing up and like your Mac and Cheese with plenty of cheesy, creamy sauce then this is the recipe for you.
 Oh, did I mention there’s not a drop of cream in this??!!

 “A great Mac and Cheese comes down to personal taste.
 I like mine extra saucy, creamy and cheesy.
 And it just so happens that it’s made one pot – WITHOUT cream!”